yoasyo25/ruby-submissions/1705-b/4module/quantified_self/michael_matt.md

 -Self: Front End: Meets Expectations - Shared code sits in a shared file.
 Code is broken into only a few separate files.
 Classes and DRY code used.
 ES6 syntax consistently used.

--Self: Back End: Below Expectations - All code sitting in server.js
+-Self: Back End: Below Expectations - All code sitting in server.js, attempt made at refactoring into MVC model

 ### Git Workflow